 All the data this app needs to know about you lives only on your device, encrypted.
 Nothing about you is stored, logged, or accumulated anywhere else.

-Most web servers pretend to know who you are, collecting every data point, building profiles.
-This is different: your browser issues a cryptographic seed — a root you hold in your browser, with branches that sprout and die each step you take.
-The server sees this transiently, on each request, to know where you are in the journey — and each time, it forgets.
+The technology here is congruent with that idea.
+There are no cookies.
+Your browser issues a cryptographic seed — for a tree you hold in your browser, with branches that sprout and wither with each step you take.
+The server sees this transiently, on each request, and each time, it forgets.

-This is not a policy promise.
-It is written deterministically in the code.
+This isn't guarenteed just by a promise or policy, it is written in the code itself, for anyone to verify.
 You can read the full technical design here and review the code here.

-Control over that belongs entirely to you.
+Even on your device, control over your data belongs entirely to you.
 If you want to erase your session and begin again, you can do that right now.

 Or, you can return to the present.